 US planning must take account of the potency of Chinese nationalism.
-For example, US strikes on Chinese territory seem certain to generate popular support for the regime, perhaps more than enough to compensate for any loss of support that the hardships that embargo itself might impose.
-(I am not commenting on the military need of such strikes, but, intuitively, that need would have to be imperative in view of the highly negative political consequences that US strikes would have on the Chinese body politic.
+For example, US strikes on Chinese territory seem certain to generate popular support for the regime, perhaps more than enough to compensate for any loss of support that the hardships that blockade itself might impose.
+I am not commenting on the military need of such strikes, but intuitively, that need would have to be imperative in view of the highly negative political consequences that US strikes would have on the Chinese body politic.
 Here too is a question that China specialists must address in the context of BE and several other possible strategic uses of the Navy including Air-Sea Battle and anti-A2/AD.

 Regardless of whether such tectonic change lies in the future, US plans have to made today.
-If they are to include embargo and E2 against China, they would have to be deeply Joint, starting at the strategic level.
-E2 at sea means reinforcement ashore in Korea, where the Kim regime has almost certainly foreseen the opportunities that a US-China war would present.
-Delayed and urgent dispatch of US reinforcements might well “justify” and trigger an aggressive move south by Pyongyang.
-E2 demands that identical thinking be devoted to stiffening the defense of Taiwan.
+If they are to include blockade and its enforcement against China, they would have to be deeply Joint, starting at the strategic level.
+BE at sea means reinforcement ashore in Korea, where the Kim regime has almost certainly foreseen the opportunities that a US-China war would present.
+Delayed and urgent dispatch of US reinforcements to the peninsula might well “justify” and trigger an aggressive move south by Pyongyang.
+BE demands that identical thinking be devoted to stiffening the defense of Taiwan.

-Embargo/E2 plans would have to made in close coordination with other departments of the Executive Branch – State, Treasury, Commerce, etc.—and with formal allies and partners.
-The consequences of E2 for friends and neutrals would need to be taken into account.
-Dealing with potentially hostile “embargo busters,” like Myanmar, would also require careful thought.
-Nations like India who would not wish to see China victorious might contribute significantly to policing E2 in ocean areas of interest.
+Blockade plans would have to made in close coordination with other departments of the Executive Branch – State, Treasury, Commerce, etc.—and with formal allies and partners.
+The consequences of BE for friends and neutrals would need to be taken into account.
+Dealing with potentially hostile “blockade busters,” like Myanmar, would also require careful thought.
+Nations like India who would not wish to see China victorious might contribute significantly to policing blockade in ocean areas of interest.